langsci/sliderContent/README.md

 About
 -----
 This plugin allows to create entries to a table 'langsci_slider_content'.
 The entries have a name and a content field.
 They can be ordered arbitrarily.
 The table 'langsci_slider_content' is used by the Home Plugin to get content for the slider on the home page.
 The path for creating new content is %press%/sliderContent.
+You need at least two slider contents for the content to be shown.

 License
 -------